pump-io/pump.io/DOCKER.md

 ## Running

 By default this Dockerfile only includes the `databank-mongodb` driver.
-Therefore you will have to add the configuration parameters for the MongoDB.
+Therefore you will have to add the configuration parameters for MongoDB.
 The recommended way to configure pump.io is to configure the options via environment variables, as described in the project's README.
 You can see some example variables in the `docker-compose.yml` file.
 This file will also show a basic working version which you can expand on.

 Running via `docker-compose`: